clelandlab/quick/docs/API References/helper.md

 p, fig = quick.fitResonator(F, S, fit="circle", p0=[None, None, None, None, None, None, None])
 ```

 Fit and plot the resonator spectroscopy from data.
+100 data points away from the resonator dip are required to calculate the `electronic_delay`.

 **Parameters**: